 What if, when my cell phone rings, I can vocally coach Google to respond to the phone and then turn on the speakers so I will be able to keep doing what I am doing uninterrupted?

-Similarly, what if Google Now were ready to interpret requests to adjust the cell phone’s quantity or brightness or open the Settings menu after opening some other submenu whilst you decide on your subsequent choice?
+Similarly, what if Google Now were ready to interpret requests to adjust the cell phone’s quantity or brightness, or open the Settings menu after opening some other submenu whilst you decide on your subsequent choice?

 - iPad Mini Retina due Nov.
 12, says a note on internal Apple tool